 Your doctor or nurse will help you choose the mask that best fits over your nose, and then will adjust the settings on the CPAP machine to the pressure required for your condition.
-If you don’t notice improvements after a week or so, check back with your doctor, as the pressure settings may need to be adjusted.
+If you don’t notice improvements after a week or so, check back with your doctor, as they may need to adjust the pressure settings.

 Though most people get used to using the CPAP machine over time, others experience problems.
 These may include the following:

-These may be caused by an ill-fitting mask and can be corrected with an improved fitting.
+These may be due to an ill-fitting mask.
+An improved fitting can correct this.
 A heated humidifier attached to the machine may also help.